Neutral Helium Microscopy (SHeM): A Review: Contrast properties

 Specular scattering is elastic scattering, where the outgoing scattering angle is equal to the incident scattering angle.
 In the case where the roughness (variation in slopes) is on a length-scale bigger than the instrument resolution (focused spot size), the direction of the specularly scattered beam will vary.
 This is referred to in the SHeM literature as \underline{topographical contrast}.
 In the extreme case, when the surface is so rough on the atomic level that it acts as a perfect elastically diffuse scatterer (see section~\ref{contrast modelling}) the reflected signal will be independent from the incident beam direction, but still depend on the local, average surface normal.
 This is also referred to as topographical contrast.
+Roughness on the atomic level can occur through the presence of atomic defects, as discussed above.
 In the intermediate case, where the roughness is smaller than the instrument resolution but the surface is not a perfect diffuse scatterer, the specularly reflected beam will broaden.
 This broadening provides a measure for the roughness variation down to the scale of the wavelength of the helium atoms (\AA ngstrom scale).
-This broadening effect has been referred to in the SHeM literature as~\underline{sub-resolution contrast}~\cite{fahy_image_2018}.
-It provides a unique method for fast, large area evaluation of nano-coatings~\cite{Sabrina2021}.
+This broadening effect has recently been referred to in the SHeM literature as~\underline{sub-resolution contrast}~\cite{fahy_image_2018}.
+First observation in a SHeM images can be found in~\cite{witham_simple_2011} It provides a unique method for fast, large area evaluation of nano-coatings~\cite{Sabrina2021,bhardwaj2021imaging}.

 As mentioned above the helium atoms have a wavelength on the \AA ngstrom scale, which is comparable to the atomic spacing in materials, so if the substrate is crystalline with a corrugated surface electron density distribution and reciprocal lattice parameters matching the k-vector component of the helium atom parallel to the surface, elastic scattering can occur in the form of diffraction.
 Such \underline{diffraction contrast} in SHeM was observed for the first time in 2020~\cite{bergin_observation_2020}, through imaging of a Lithium Fluoride crystal sample.
 Elastic scattering can also occur as resonant state scattering, also referred to as selective adsorption resonance, which occurs when the helium atom is trapped in the helium-surface interaction potential, however, this is generally a rare phenomena and has not been considered as a contrast forming process in SHeM up till now.